sonic-net/SONiC/doc/logging/persistent_logger/persistent_loglevel.md

     - Reboot.
     - Verify the log level is "Notice".
   - Verify that we able change the log level for all the components.
-  - Verify the LOGLEVEL DB does not not contain the Logger tables after a warm upgrade.
+  - Verify the LOGLEVEL DB does not contain the Logger tables after a warm upgrade.
   - Verify the CONFIG DB contains the Logger tables after a warm upgrade.